-The objective of the first part of the above provision is quite clear, that is, in preventing any person from instituting an action that a trade mark that has not been registered infringed. has been This apparently meant to encourage the formal registration of trade marks by their proprietors.
-This notwithstanding, the second part of the provision suggests that nonregistration of any mark does not imply necessarily free thereto by all and sundry to such marks, but such qualification only applies in cases where 'passing-off' has been alleged.
+The objective of the first part of the above provision is quite clear, that is, in preventing any person from instituting an action that a trade mark that has not been registered has been infringed.
+This is apparently meant to encourage the formal registration of trade marks by their proprietors.
+This notwithstanding, the second part of the provision suggests that non-registration of any mark does not necessarily imply free access thereto by all and sundry to such marks, but such qualification only applies in cases where 'passing-off' has been alleged.
 This dichotomy between a breach of registered trade mark simpliciter and the tort of 'passing-off' an unregistered mark was also a feature of the Trade Mark Ordinance 1958 in Nigeria.
-However, unlike under the 1958 Ordinance, the subsequent creation of the Federal High Court (formerly Federal Revenue Court) seems to have confused issues in terms of the court(s) to exercise jurisdiction 'passing-off' over However, it is submitted that this confusion appears unnecessary after 1999, due to the fact that the 1999 Constitution is clear on the powers of the respective High Courts in relation to trade marks related issues.
-This notwithstanding, there have been series of cases through the Nigerian court system on the very issue of the requisite judicial jurisdiction to adjudicate cases of 'passing-off.' these Some of judicial developments are discussed below.
+However, unlike under the 1958 Ordinance, the subsequent creation of the Federal High Court (formerly Federal Revenue Court) seems to have confused issues in terms of the court(s) to exercise jurisdiction over 'passing-off' claims.
+However, it is submitted that this confusion appears unnecessary after 1999, due to the fact that the 1999 Constitution is clear on the powers of the respective High Courts in relation to trade marks related issues.
+This notwithstanding, there have been series of cases through the Nigerian court system on the very issue of the requisite judicial jurisdiction to adjudicate cases of 'passing-off.'
+Some of these judicial developments are discussed below.